DevTexRanger/DEM_SQL/README.md

 Save the query.

-You can also calcualate the averge median household income across all counties:
+You can also calculate the average median household income across all counties:

 ```
 SELECT AVG(estimate) AS avg_median_income